Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Final Remark

 \section{Final Remark}

-In this article, the theory of Banach spaces is the foundation of the regularized learning to analyze the generalized data.
-By the techniques of weak* topology, we complete the proof of the representer theorems, approximation theorems, and convergence theorems of the regularized learning.
-Specially, the strong convergence condition of the original problems can be replaced to the weak convergence condition of the original problems and the additional checkable condition of the generalized data for the proof of the weak* convergence of the approximate solutions to the exact solutions.
-The intention of the regularized learning is to find an approximate solution which is computable by the machine.
-The work of the regularized learning provides another road to study the algorithms of machine learning including: \begin{itemize} \item the interpretability in approximation theory, \item the nonconvexity and nonsmoothness in optimization theory, \item the generalization and overfitting in regularization theory. \end{itemize} In our philosophical idea, the learning algorithms are locally interpretable by the generalized data and the exact solutions of the original problems are approximated globally by the learning algorithms.
-Based on the theorems of the regularized learning, the existence and convergence of the approximate solutions can be guaranteed by the nonconvex and nonsmooth loss functions and thus the approximate solutions will be computed by the nonconvex and nonsmooth optimization approaches.
-Moreover, the regularization terms are used to avoid the overfitting such that the weak* compactness is motivated in the proof of the weak* convergence of the approximate solutions.
-It is well known that the data-driven methods are usually used to analyze the black-box models and the model-driven methods are usually used to analyze the white-box models.
-For a special example, the regularized learning gives a new method to construct the composite algorithms to combine the black-box and white-box models in one system.
-Our original idea is inspired by the eastern philosophy such as the golden mean and the Tai Chi diagram.
-In our current researches, we discuss the composite algorithms of support vector machines, neural networks, and decision trees for the big data analysis in education and medicine by the theorems of the regularized learning.
+In this article, the theory of Banach spaces serves as fundamental basis for regularized learning in the analysis of linear-functional data.
+Through the techniques of weak* topology, we finalize the proofs of the representer theorems, pseudo-approximation theorems, and convergence theorems in regularized learning.
+My philosophical concept is to approximate unknown rules through explicit models and observed data using the theory of regularized learning.
+The objective of regularized learning is to identify an approximate solution that can be effectively computed by a machine.
+The field of regularized learning provides an additional pathway for investigating computational learning theory including: \begin{itemize} \item[$\bullet$] interpretability through approximation theory, \item[$\bullet$] nonconvexity and nonsmoothness through optimization theory, \item[$\bullet$] generalization and overfitting through regularization theory. \end{itemize} In my opinion, the exact solutions of the original problems are globally approximated by machine learning algorithms that provide local interpretability through linear-functional data.
+According to the theorems of regularized learning, the existence and convergence of the approximate solutions can be ensured by utilizing nonconvex and nonsmooth loss functions.
+Hence, the techniques of nonconvex and nonsmooth optimization will be employed to develop the iterative algorithms.
+Since weak* compactness is essential in the proof of the weak* convergence of the approximate solutions, the regularization terms play a crucial role in verifying generalization and preventing overfitting.
+Based on the characteristics of weak* convergence in the convergence theorems, we will aim to introduce locally convergent rates and error bounds for the approximate solutions at certain observed inputs with specific structures, such as relative compactness.
+In our forthcoming paper, we intend to investigate novel mathematical techniques and concepts to study the theory of regularized learning, such as sparse machine learning in $l_{1/2}$ spaces using generalized dual topology.